 On January 9, 2019, the Company issued five million common shares to Caren Glasser for services.
 The issuance to Ms. Glasser was made in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, and Rule 506 of Regulation D promulgated thereunder, with respect to the issuance of the restricted stock.
 Ms. Glasser was an "accredited investor" and/or "sophisticated investor" pursuant to Section 501(a)(b) of the Securities Act, who provided the Company with representations, warranties and information concerning her qualifications as a "sophisticated investor" and/or "accredited investor."
 The Company provided and made available to Ms. Glasser full information regarding its business and operations.
 There was no general solicitation in connection with the offer or sale of the restricted securities.
-Ms. Glasser acquired the restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act.
-The restricted of any such exemption subject to legal review and approval by the Company.
+Ms. Glasser acquired the restricted common stock for her own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities Act.
+The restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act-the existence of any such exemption subject to legal review and approval by the Company.

 On February 28, 2019, the Company issued five hundred thousand common shares to Ian Harvey for services.
 The issuance to Mr. Harvey was made in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, and Rule 506 of Regulation D promulgated thereunder, with respect to the issuance of the restricted stock.
 Mr. Harvey was an "accredited investor" and/or "sophisticated investor" pursuant to Section 501(a)(b) of the Securities Act, who provided the Company with representations, warranties and information concerning his qualifications as a "sophisticated investor" and/or "accredited investor."
 The Company provided and made available to Mr. Harvey full information regarding its business and operations.
 There was no general solicitation in connection with the offer or sale of the restricted securities.
-Mr. Harvey acquired the restricted common stock for his own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities
+Mr. Harvey acquired the restricted common stock for his own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities Act.

-Act.
 The restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act-the existence of any such exemption subject to legal review and approval by the Company.